rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_page.md

 -----
 ![][page1]

 The first step to creating a gallery page is to access the **RokGallery Pages** tool accessible from your administrative sidebar.
 You can create a new gallery by selecting **Add New** in either the sidebar or next to the RokGallery title in the main **RokGallery Pages** configuration screen.
-This screen (pictured above) will list any gallery pages you've already created.
+This screen (pictured above) will list any gallery pages you have already created.

 >> Gallery pages and tag galleries are handled differently by RokGallery.
 Creating a tag gallery makes image slice properties easily accessible while creating a gallery page has more in common with a widget.
 You apply tag galleries to gallery pages and RokGallery widgets.